stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 The `1` quantity in `boolToNat1`'s type signature means, that the `Bool`
-argument `b` must be consumed exactly once.
-We can *consume* an argument
+argument `b` must be consumed exactly once if the resulting natural number
+is consumed exactly once.
+We can *consume* an argument by
-by

 * pattern matching on it
 * passing it as a quantity `1` argument to another function
-* wrapping it in a data constructor with a quantity `1` argument
+* wrapping it in a data constructor as a quantity `1` argument or
+  record field

 Let's look at each of them before showing some counterexamples.
 First,
 a pattern match: